janniklth/janniks-web-app/README.md

 ### Stock Dashboard
 - Track stock prices and view relevant financial information.
-- Customize your stock watchlist for personalized tracking.
+- Customize your stock watchlist for personalized tracking. (with dummy data due to limited API calls)
+- Note: The demo watchlist (muster@mail.de) is already filled with some stocks.

 ### Wikisearch with Reader
 - Search and explore information from Wikipedia.